Trader Joe’s Chicken Karaage Review

 (There are no microwave directions and I don’t recommend it because it will just turn the breading on the chicken to mush).

-The bag comes with a smaller bag of frozen “dipping sauce” that looks and tastes suspiciously like Kewpie style Japanese mayonnaise.
-It won’t thaw in the time you put the chicken in the oven so you need to put it into a bath of warm water to thaw it it.
+The bag comes with a smaller bag of frozen “dipping sauce” that looks and tastes suspiciously like Kewpie style Japanese mayonnaise which is everywhere in Japan.
+It won’t thaw in the time you put the chicken in the oven so you need to put it into a bath of warm water to thaw it before you serve it with the chicken.

 Trader Joe’s Chicken Karaage Taste Test

 Of all the chicken nugget foods that Trader Joe’s sells right now, these are by far the best I have had from them.
-I’ve had authentic Chicken Karaage at several local Japanese restaurants in the Seattle metro region and there is nothing like freshly prepared deep fried chicken done this way.
-The Trader Joe’s Chicken Karaage is a good substitute in a pinch but compared to something like Orange Chicken, it beats it hands down.
+I’ve had authentic Chicken Karaage at several Japanese restaurants when we visited Japan last summer and there is nothing like freshly prepared deep fried chicken done this way.
+The Trader Joe’s Chicken Karaage is a good substitute, not quite on par with fresh made but in a pinch I’ll take it.
+If I compare it to Trader Joe’s Orange Chicken, this beats it hands down.

 The breading on the chicken is light and fluffy and when done in an air fryer it comes out really crisp.
 Trader Joe’s really nailed it down on this one.
 You can taste the seasoning on the chicken and in the coating.
 Served with a lemon, which cuts through the density of the frying kind of like fish and chips, this is very good and the dipping sauce makes these wonderful.